QuantConnect/Lean/Algorithm.Java/readme.md

 Jared Broad (@jaredbroad) & Craig Stevenson (@craig-stevenson) This is the Java-C# Interop project for connecting LEAN and Java Algorithms.
 Points to follow:

+NOTE: Because Java project requires Java to be installed; we've removed it as a build dependendancy of LEAN.
+You'll need to make sure your QuantConnect.Algorithm.Java.dll is copied to the Lean/bin/Debug (or Release) directory.

 =====
 WINDOWS: